M45-Science/ChatWire/README.md

 5. Start the service with `./ChatWire`.

 If you need to regenerate config files, delete `cw-local-config.json` and `../cw-global-config.json`, then start ChatWire again.

+The player database defaults to the compressed binary format.
+Set `Paths.DataFiles.DBFormat` to `"json"` to retain readable JSON output.
+Reads auto-detect both formats, so an existing JSON database is migrated on its next write when `DBFormat` is `"binary"`; the configured `DBFile` name does not have to change.

 ## Default Layout